theNewDynamic/coosbay-1/site/content/blog/2018-04-10-where-can-i-find-bbq-brews-and-smokin-hot-tunes-this-memorial-day-weekend.md

 Here's what you can expect at this event:

-* Amazing BBQ, Mac-n-Cheese and other delicacies from 30+ pitmasters and teams from all over the region.
+* Amazing BBQ, Mac-n-Cheese and other delicacies from 30+ pitmasters and teams from all over the country.
 * Live music & entertainment.
 * Brew sampling from 30 breweries for a $15 donation.
 * Awards Ceremony on Sunday afternoon.
 Watch as the winners from each category are announced and awarded over $13,500 in prize money!